patters-match/prism2-flashing/README.md

 # 📶 How to Upgrade Prism2 WiFi Card Firmware

 ## Why?
 Some old computers are limited to 16-bit PCMCIA slots, such as the Amiga A600 and A1200 systems.
-This restricts them to Wifi cards based on the early 802.11b standard which used the WEP (RC4) security standard.
+This restricts them to WiFi cards based on the early 802.11b standard which used the WEP (RC4) security standard.
 However, cards licensing Intersil Prism2 hardware received firmware updates for WPA (TKIP), then later for WPA2 (CCMP/AES).
 This makes them quite useful since most access points will still support 802.11b radios provided they match the configured security requirements.

 There is a catch for Amiga users though - the card firmware cannot be updated using an Amiga.
 And 20+ year old PC laptops with 16-bit compatible PCMCIA controllers are not so common any more.

 ## Step 1 - Find an Old PC Laptop
 Somehow no matter the age or condition, laptops seem to cost at least £20 on eBay.
 The vast majority have no AC charger.
 Salvors systematically dispose of these, along with the hard disks.

-In the end I found a Compaq Armada M700 Pentium III laptop with charger for £5 (£10 shipped).
+I was lucky to find a Compaq Armada M700 Pentium III laptop with charger for £5 (£10 shipped).
 This model's on-board Ethernet supports PXE, and the card slots are 16-bit compatible.
 It was listed for parts owing to screen damage, but I checked with the seller first that it powered up ok.
 There was a catch: only 128MB of RAM.
 Enough for Windows XP, so probably ok.
 But no hard drive either!

 ## Constraints
 - Need a live OS because low RAM (128MB), and no hard disk